joelchrono12/joelchrono12.ml/_posts/2022-01-27-add-images-to-markdown-files-(for-jekyll).md

 ## How to use

-Once added to your $PATH and making it executable, all you need is to change the required paths in the script, I think most of you will be able to figure it out on your but reach me out if you need help.
+Once added to your $PATH and making it executable, all you need is to change the required paths in the script, I think most of you will be able to figure it out on your own, but reach me out if you need help.

 You can run it just by doing this: